 Traditionally, this style has been called wedding photojournalism, documentary wedding photography or reportage wedding photography.
 Essentially, all you need to know is that I capture the true story of your day through pictures.
 No spot-colour images and absolutely no “say cheese” moments.

-About a month before the wedding I will send you a questionnaire to complete (or we can meet and go through it together at the studio); The questionnaire covers the final details such as time, and formal images, names of wedding party etc.
+About a month or so before the wedding I will send you a questionnaire to complete (or we can meet and go through it together at the studio); The questionnaire covers the final details such as time, and formal images, names of wedding party etc.

 I will have visited the venues prior to your day if they are new to me.
 I have a personal gripe about lateness so often arrive hours before I need to be there, but I believe you can never be over prepared for an wedding.
 And that is the key in my mind to making the day look natural and allow me to get the best on the day.
 On a more functional note, I shoot with two high-end professional cameras on the day, and backup equipment is always on hand.